damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ## Network Rule Sets

 ### Set-AzServiceBusNetworkRuleSet
-- Input type of parameter `-InputObject` and Output type of this cmdlet have been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSNetworkRuleSetAttributes` to
+- Input type of parameter `-InputObject` and Output type of the cmdlet have been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSNetworkRuleSetAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.INetworkRuleSet`.
 - Parameter `-IPRule` is changing type from `Microsoft.Azure.Commands.ServiceBus.Models.PSNWRuleSetIpRulesAttributes[]` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.INwRuleSetIPRules[]`.Please use `New-AzServiceBusIPRuleConfig` cmdlet to construct an in-memory object which can then be fed as input to `-IPRule`.